 She was referred to both neurologists and psychiatrists, but she was cleared too.
 After almost a year of tests, doctor visits, and after visiting multiple specialists, my mother was referred to a geriatrician.
 There, she was diagnosed with dementia.

 In our minds, all dementia was was Alzheimer’s disease, and the only symptom – forgetfulness.
 During the initial years, most of the information I knew was through websites and television programmes.
 Although there were several public forums organized by the hospital that I work in, I never really took the opportunity to learn from those events.

 After five years of being diagnosed, her condition began to deteriorate, and she started living a very different life.
-Hallucinations, impatience, amongst day to day difficulties started occurring very often.
-Into the sixth year, she started to lose her ability to communicate clearly.
-That’s when I started to research more about dementia, and realised that there are so many other types of dementia; Lewy Body Dementia, Vascular Dementia, Parkinson’s Disease and Frontotemporal Dementia.
+Hallucinations, and impatience, among the day to day difficulties, started occurring very often.
+She started to lose her ability to communicate clearly into the sixth year.
+That’s when I started to research more about dementia and realised that there are so many other types of dementia; Lewy Body Dementia, Vascular Dementia, Parkinson’s Disease and Frontotemporal Dementia.